 You can use your miles to purchase an Admirals Club membership – for you or your household – to gain access to American Airlines and its partners’ lounges worldwide.
-The price starts at 75,000 miles ranging all the way up to 135,000 for a household membership and the value is poor, worth only 0.7 cent per mile on average.
+The price starts at 75,000 miles, ranging all the way up to 135,000 miles for a household membership.
+And the value is poor, worth only 0.7 cents per mile on average.

 Magazine and newspaper subscriptions

 You can use AAdvantage miles to purchase subscriptions to newspapers and magazines, such as People and Entertainment Weekly.
 If you want to use up a small number of miles to subscribe to your favorite magazine, this actually isn’t a bad value – when we compare the number of miles to the typical cost of a subscription, subscriptions average around 2.4 cents per AAdvantage mile.

 You can redeem miles for gift cards for retailers such as Home Depot, Macy’s and Target.
 Unfortunately, this a very poor use of miles, worth only 0.4 cent per mile on average.